dushanka-dev/martial-arts-academy/README.md

 # Martial Arts Academy

 Martial Arts Academy is a site for experienced and new martial arts practitioners.
 Main purpose of the site is to enable users to view the latest classes available, check times of classes and sign up.
-It list all classes and time so users can easily find classes to fit around their schedule.
+It lists all classes and times so users can easily find classes to fit around their schedule.

 ![Website on All Devices](readme-files/screenshots/website-devices.png)